SMTP Test Tool

 How to Use the SMTP Test Tool

-Follow these simple steps to test your SMTP server configuration
+Follow these simple steps to verify your mail server configurations.

 Enter SMTP Details